14 days of nature, wine and Aboriginal cultures

 Day 1: Admire ancient rock art at Kakadu

-Leave Darwin in your hire car for the three-hour drive to Kakadu National Park, a dramatic landscape of rugged escarpments and grassy plains.
-About 65 kilometres (40 miles) after entering the park you will reach the scenic Mamukala Wetlands.
+Leave Darwin in your hire car for the 2.5-hour drive to Kakadu National Park, a dramatic landscape of rugged escarpments and grassy plains.
+After just over two hours of driving, you will reach the scenic Mamukala Wetlands.
 Stretch your legs by following one of the marked trails, and keep an eye out for magpie geese and whistling ducks among the water lilies.
 Twenty minutes further on is the Bowali Visitors Centre, where you can purchase your visitor pass if you didn't prepay online.
-Take some time to view the extensive information panels.
-There's also a café here, which is a good place to grab something to eat before getting back on the road.
-From the visitors centre, it is about 40 minutes drive to Ubirr, home to some of Kakadu’s most famous rock art and a spectacular spot to watch the sun set.
+Take some time to view the extensive information panels and grab a bite to eat at the café before getting back on the road.
+From the visitors centre, it is about 30 minutes' drive to Ubirr, home to some of Kakadu’s most famous rock art and a spectacular spot to watch the sunset.
 In the company of predominantly Aboriginal guides, travel with Kakadu Cultural Tours beyond the main art galleries to restricted access billabongs and secret art sites, or enjoy a cruise along the overwhelmingly peaceful, lily-laden Yellow Water Billabong with Kakadu Tours.
 Stay overnight at Cooinda Lodge, located beneath a canopy of trees beside the billabong.

 Day 2: Swim beneath a Kakadu waterfall

 Kakadu's enormous waterfalls are among its most unforgettable sights.
 The roads leading to the most spectacular cascades, Jim Jim Falls and Twin Falls, are only accessible to 4WD vehicles.
 If you don’t have one, sign up for a guided tour or scenic flight.
-The falls are just under a three-hour drive from the hotel (Kakadu is Australia's largest national park).
-From the carpark, the walking track to reach Jim Jim Falls is about two kilometres (1.2 miles) long.
+The falls are just over a one-hour drive from the hotel (Kakadu is Australia's largest national park).
+From the car park, the walking track to reach Jim Jim Falls is about two kilometres (1.2 miles) long.
 There are a few large rocks along the way that you will have to scramble over.
-After a refreshing dip, continue on to Twin Falls, about 10 kilometres (6 miles) away, where a shuttle boat will take you through the gorge and deposit you near the falls.
+After a refreshing dip, continue on to Twin Falls, about 10 kilometres (six miles) away, where a shuttle boat will take you through the gorge and drop you near the falls.
 You'll need to buy a ticket before you can board the boat, from either Bowali Visitors Centre or Garnamarr campground.
-Swimming is prohibited at Twin Falls, but the white sand beach is a nice place to enjoy a picnic lunch.
+Swimming is prohibited at Twin Falls, but the white sand beach is a beautiful place to enjoy a picnic lunch.

 Day 3: Cruise through gorges at Nitmiluk

 Check out of your hotel.
-Today you're taking the two-hour drive to remarkable Nitmiluk (Katherine) Gorge.
-Located inside Nitmiluk National Park, this ancient sandstone gorge is a remarkable sight.
-Carved from billion year-old sandstone, it's actually a network of 13 gorges that runs for 12 kilometres (7.5 miles).
-Enjoy the enormously popular boat cruise along the gorge, taking in some ancient rock art along the way, and perhaps hire a canoe for some scenic paddling, or take the ferry to stunning Southern Rockhole for a freshwater swim (open seasonally).
-Continue on to the town of Katherine 25 minutes away, known for its Aboriginal art galleries.
-Stay overnight at the ibis Styles Katherine.
+Today you're taking the three-hour drive to the remarkable Nitmiluk (Katherine) Gorge.
+Located inside Nitmiluk National Park, this ancient sandstone gorge is a spectacular sight.
+Carved from billion-year-old sandstone, it's actually a network of 13 gorges that runs for 12 kilometres (7.5 miles).
+Enjoy the enormously popular boat cruise along the gorge, taking in some ancient rock art along the way, hire a canoe for some scenic paddling, or take the ferry to stunning Southern Rockhole waterfall for a freshwater swim (open seasonally).
+Continue on to the town of Katherine, a 25-minute drive away, known for its Aboriginal art galleries.

 Day 4: Unwind in a town called Alice

-Leave your hire car at Katherine and take an Air North flight to Alice Springs.
-This is the ultimate outback town, with a population of just 25,000, surrounded on all sides by hauntingly beautiful desert.
+Leave your hire car at Katherine and take an Airnorth flight to Alice Springs; an outback town with a population of just 25,000, enveloped by awe-inspiring desert.
 There is a surprisingly lively main street here, Todd Mall, and a range of quirky festivals, including the annual Camel Cup race.
-After you have had a stroll around town and checked in at the Elkira Court Motel, explore Alice Springs' nightlife.
+After you've had a stroll around the town and checked in at the Elkira Court Motel, explore Alice Springs' nightlife.
 Stop in for a drink at the circus-themed Monte's bar before heading to Hanuman restaurant for superb Asian food.

 Day 5: Rise above it all in a hot air balloon